FUminlee/DePTH2-Analysis/README.md

 ## Getting Started

+### Data Availability
+In our analysis, we primarily use the **Delmonte data** and **TCGA data**.
+The data provided in the `data` folder has already been preprocessed and is ready for testing.
+For the raw Delmonte and TCGA data, please refer to **XXX** and **XXX**.
+Currently, the preprocessing steps are not included in this repository, but we plan to add them in the future.

 ### Prerequisites
 All the analyses conducted in this project are implemented in **R**.
 Depending on the type of analysis, different R packages are required.
 For convenience, we list all the required packages below.
 Please ensure they are installed before running the scripts.